Interfaces + Open Design / Foundation

 01

 Start with this video's job: This video walks through what OpenHuman (Tiny Human) is and how to install, onboard, and run a market-research task on it, contrasting its readable local-memory desktop approach against terminal-first agents like Hermes and OpenClaw.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:20, where the video says: “Open Human is a partially open-source human first desktop agent under the GPL3 license.
 It's designed to become the memory and the door for everything you do across your tools.
 It's built with Rust and Tari and it...”

 02